sanjanaowl/School-Management-System/README.md

 #### My Experience
-As if was my first python project, I learned a lot of new things, like how to create a sql database using __sqlite3__, and how do we interect with that database.
+As it was my first python project, I learned a lot of new things, like how to create a sql database using __sqlite3__, and how do we interect with that database.
 I aslo learn how to do things in more __Object Oriented Programming__ way.
 For example, I made a student and lecturer objects and added functions, which is more useful that regular functions since student functions are bounded to student object and lecturer functions are bounded to lecturer object.\
 I also learn how to store password, and how do we encrypt them.
 For this project I used __bcrypt__ to encrypt passwords which provide a lot of way to check and encrypt passwords.\
 This is how my passwords were store before using __bcrypt__
 ![passwords with no encryption](withoutbcrypt.png)